Secretary General and Senior Leadership Team

 As a result of his continued anti-apartheid activism, he was forced to live in exile in the UK in 1986.
 He returned to South Africa in 1990 to work with the African National Congress.
 He went on to hold multiple leadership roles in civil society and global organisations, including as the Executive Director of Greenpeace.

-The International Secretariat of Amnesty International is led by a team of Senior Directors headed by the Secretary General.
-The Senior Directors work closely with the directors and deputy directors of the IS' programmes (departments) and together they provide strategic direction, operational management and direct support to the secretariat’s staff and volunteers.
+The International Secretariat of Amnesty International is led by a Coalition Leadership Team, headed by the Secretary General, and comprising of Senior Directors and representatives of Amnesty International’s local chapters.
+In their individual capacity, the Senior Directors work closely with the directors and deputy directors of the IS' programmes (departments) and together they provide strategic direction, operational management and direct support to the secretariat’s staff and volunteers.
 As a

 Julie has more than a decade’s experience leading fundraising efforts for major organizations, including the United Nations Children’s Fund (UNICEF) - where she was Chief of Fundraising Services and acting Deputy Director for Private Sector Fundraising - as well as Greenpeace International and The Netherlands Red Cross.